top of page

 A concise, structured snapshot can reveal:

-• Where your OS is strong and already scale-ready
+• Where your internal structure is already supporting scale

 • Where it’s stretched into survival mode

-• Which protective patterns are now limiting growth
+• Which protective patterns are now constraining growth

 If you are a mid-stage founder who: